 Focus on high-volume fleet customers.
 We will continue to target fleet customers such as public transit, refuse haulers and regional trucking companies, as well as vehicle fleets that serve airports and seaports.
 We believe these are ideal customers because they are high-volume users of vehicle fuel and can be served by a centralized fueling infrastructure.
 We have recently focused on seaports because they are among the biggest air polluters and many are under increasing regulatory pressure to reduce emissions.
 In November 2006, two of the nation's largest seaports, the Ports of Los Angeles and Long Beach (Ports), adopted the San Pedro Bay Clean Air Action Plan which calls for the retrofit or replacement of approximately 16,000 trucks serving those ports so that they run on cleaner technology.
 In November 2007, the Ports voted for a progressive ban of trucks that do not meet the 2007 emission standards from operating at the Ports.
 The ban began on October 1, 2008 and continues through January 1, 2012, when all trucks servicing the Ports must at least meet the EPA 2007 diesel emission standards.
 In December 2007, the Ports approved a cargo fee of \$35 per loaded twenty-foot equivalent cargo container entering or leaving any terminal by truck, beginning June 1, 2008.
 Due to challenges by the Federal Maritime Commission, the collection of the cargo fee was delayed and the Ports did not begin charging the fee until February 18, 2009.
-The Ports estimate the cargo fees will generate approximately \$1.6 billion to help fund replacement trucks as the ban goes into effect.
-On February 19, 2008, the Port of Long Beach Commission added a provision to their plan that targets no less than 50% of the trucks at its port that are financed through the container fee will run on alternative fuels proven to be cleaner than diesel, such as LNG.
+The Ports estimate the cargo fees will generate approximately \$1.6 billion to help fund replacement trucks at its port that are financed through the container fee will run on alternative fuels proven to be cleaner than diesel, such as LNG.